-As the study of animal synchronization to music gets under way, it is worth asking what broader significance such research has for human concerns.
+As the study of animal synchronization to music gets underway, it is worth asking what broader significance such research has for human concerns.
 Apart from addressing debates over the evolution of music (as outlined in this paper), such research has potential practical significance.
-This is because BPS has a powerful impact on the human motor system, as documented by music therapy researchers.
-For example, some patients with Parkinson's disease can become "unfrozen" and able to walk when they synchronize their movements with a musical beat.
-The mechanisms behind this effect are in need of further investigation.
+This is because BPS has a powerful impact on the human motor system, as documented by music therapy researchers For example, some patients with Parkinson's disease can become "unfrozen" and able to walk when they synchronize their movements with a musical beat.^{48,49} The mechanisms behind this, however, remain mysterious.

 Other species have simpler brains than we do.
-If it can be shown that nonhuman animals move to music in much the same way that humans do, and if this movement is based on similar brain mechanisms as in humans, this would open the way to comparative neural studies of the biological foundations of BPS.
-That is, having an animal model of BPS would give scientists a new approach to studying synchronization to music and its power to alleviate human movement disorders.
+If it can be shown that nonhuman animals move to music in much the same way as humans do, and if this movement is based on similar brain mechanisms as in humans, this would open the way to comparative neural studies of the biological foundations of BPS.
+That is, having an animal model of BPS would give scientists a new approach to studying this remarkable ability and its power to alleviate human movement disorders.